narandarm222-byte/self-portfolio/README.md

 # self-portfolio
-There is my projects that i will make
+In this repository i'll make my python projects and update them